simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 Firstly, let's manually terminate our monitoring script from before.
 On Linux systems, type the command `ps -a` to see all running processes - there should be some Python processes which are caused by the monitoring script.
 You can kill these with `kill <id>`, where `id` is the PID of the process to stop.
 Do this for all relevant processes, or use `pkill -9 python` to stop all Python processes (be careful if you have other Python scripts running on your system at the time!)

-!!! docker "Run in Docker Container
+!!! docker "Run in Docker Container"

     To stop the moose monitoring script running in the background:
     ```